Deploy on Kubernetes, with Kafka support

 kubectl config set-context --current --namespace=kafkorama

-To return to the default namespace, run:
+To switch back to the default namespace, run:

 kubectl config set-context --current --namespace=default